 I think it is safe to say that most people love gummi bears!
 This is a great gift to give all the special area teachers in your life.
 Grab the “I’m beary happy you’re my teacher” free printable below by entering your name and email.
 The free printable will be sent right to your inbox!

 My family is obsessed with these Tate’s chocolate chop cookies.
-You can buy them at most grocery stores in Austin, but you can also get these scrumptious treats on Amazon.
+You can buy them at most grocery stores in Austin, but you can also get these delicious chocolate chip cookies on Amazon.
 Just print out the free “Thanks for making me one smart cookie” bag topper and attach with a stapler!